jax-ml/jax/README.md

 You must first install the NVIDIA driver.
 We recommend installing the newest driver available from NVIDIA, but the driver must be version >= 525.60.13 for CUDA 12 and >= 450.80.02 for CUDA 11 on Linux.
-If you need to use an newer CUDA toolkit with an older driver, for example on a cluster where you cannot update the NVIDIA driver easily, you may be able to use the
+If you need to use a newer CUDA toolkit with an older driver, for example on a cluster where you cannot update the NVIDIA driver easily, you may be able to use the
 [CUDA forward compatibility packages](https://docs.nvidia.com/deploy/cuda-compatibility/)